docker/docs/datacenter/dtr/2.4/guides/user/manage-images/sign-images/index.md

 ## Sign images that UCP can trust

-With the command above you'll be able to sign your DTR images, but UCP won't trust them because it can't tie the private key you're using to sign the images to your UCP account.
+With the command above you'll be able to sign your DTR images, but UCP doesn't trust them because it can't tie the private key you're using to sign the images to your UCP account.